mystatus/covid19-reports/README.md

 ### Testing

 - To run backend tests, you'll need to have an instance of Postgres running.
-- When initially running tests, a `dds_test` database will automatically be created in Postgres.
+- When initially running tests, a `dds_test` database will automatically be created in Postgres and migrations will be run on it.
+- After the initial run, tests will not run migrations by default, for the sake of speed.
+If you have migrations you want to run, you can pass the `--clean` flag.
 - The test database is cleared **_before_** each test, meaning you can potentially run a single test and look at the database to help debug issues.